maxkimlyk/software-renderer/readme.md

 # software-renderer

-This project is a challenge of writing minimal possible real time 3D-renderer using only the graphical functionality like "paint pixel with a sertain color" provided by WinAPI or X11.
+This project is a challenge of writing minimal possible real time 3D-renderer using only the graphical functionality like "paint pixel with a certain color" provided by WinAPI or X11.
 Developing of such project was inspired by reading [this acticles](https://github.com/ssloy/tinyrenderer/wiki).

 ## Building